kleph/dcos-docs/1.10/networking/load-balancing/north-south/edge-lb/quickstart.md

 # Next steps

-- For more Edge-LB configuration examples, see the [examples](/1.10/networking/edge-lb/examples).
+- For more Edge-LB configuration examples, see the [Examples section](/1.10/networking/edge-lb/examples).
 - For more information about configuring Edge-LB, see the [edgelb configuration](/1.10/networking/edge-lb/configuration).

 - Consult the [dcos edgelb command reference](/1.10/cli/command-reference/dcos-edgelb/).